The Lost World: Jurassic Park: Plot

 Ian, Sarah, and Nick are rescued by Ludlow's team and forced to work together since both groups lost all their communication equipment in separate attacks.
 They decide to travel to an abandoned InGen base to call for help.
-After the team sets up a camp, they are ambushed by the Tyrannosaurus adults.
+After the team sets up a camp, they are ambushed by the Tyrannosaurus adults, who were led to the camp by the scent of the infant tyrannosaurus' blood on Sarah's jacket.
 The party flees into a field of long grass where a pack of Velociraptors ambush them, killing Ajay and most of the team.
 Ian's group reaches the InGen base, fights off the Velociraptors, and successfully radios for helicopter extraction.
 Nick reveals that he stole Roland's bullets to prevent him from killing his trophy.
 However, Roland has sedated the male Tyrannosaurus with tranquilizers.
 As InGen personnel arrive to secure the male and infant, Roland declines Ludlow's job offer at the San Diego park, reflecting on Ajay's death and the morality of Ludlow's scheme.

 At the Port of San Diego, Ian and Sarah attempt to convince Ludlow to abandon his plans, but the ship carrying the male Tyrannosaurus suddenly crashes into the docks.
 The crew is found dead, and the adult is accidentally released and rampages throughout the city.
 Ian and Sarah locate the infant at the planned park and use it to lure the adult back into the cargo hold of the ship that brought him.
 Ludlow tries to retrieve the infant but the male incapacitates him and gives him to the infant to be its first kill.
 Sarah uses a tranquilizer gun to sedate the male and Ian closes the hold's doors.

 In the aftermath, the dinosaurs are shipped back to Isla Sorna accompanied by the U.S. Navy.
 Ian, Sarah, and Kelly watch Hammond in a televised interview announcing that the American and Costa Rican governments have declared the island a nature reserve.
+The Rex family is seen reunited, with the parents grazing with their infant in an open field.